daos-stack/daos/doc/admin/predeployment_check.md

 ## User/Group Synchronization

-DAOS does not require user and group to be synchronized between client and and storage nodes.
-DAOS ACL stores the actual user and group name (instead of numeric ID) and does not verify group membership check on the storage node.
-The DAOS agent (running on the client nodes) is responsible for converting the UID/GID to name and to resolve the list of groups that the users belong to.
-This information is then signed by the agent and send to the storage node.
+DAOS ACLs store the actual user and group names (instead of numeric IDs), and therefore the servers do not need access to a synchronized user/group database.
+The DAOS Agent (running on the client nodes) is responsible for resolving UID/GID to user/group names which are added to a signed credential and sent to the DAOS storage nodes.

-As a result, DAOS does not require user and group to be synchronized between client and storge nodes.

 ## Multi-rail/NIC Setup